 Some house designers work for design-build companies, which can be one-stop shops for entire projects (in this case, the price of design is rolled into the construction tab; more on this option below), but some work independently, as do architects.

-Like architects, house designers charge by the hour or quote a fixed price (preferable), depending on the level of service, or bill a percentage of the final construction price if they’re supervising and directing the entire affair.
+Like architects, house designers charge by the hour or quote a fixed price (preferable), depending on the level of service, or bill a percentage of the final construction price if they’re directing and monitoring the entire affair.

 Kitchen and Bath Designers